 We tell ourselves we don’t deserve fulfillment.
 We believe lies about ourselves we’ve been told for years—perhaps even since we were kids.
 We take the familiar route, not because it’s easy, but because we’re afraid to take the emotional plunge.

 It’s time to stop being afraid.
 Living a life with purpose will bring you the fulfillment you desire.
 Finding your reasons, finding love for yourself—a caring and ability to nurture yourself—is powerful, tangible, visceral.
-It will give you that certain “something” when you walk in a room.
-It will make you far more attractive, “confident” and interesting than hours at the gym or trips to the spa could give you.
+It will give you that certain “something” when you walk into a room.
+It will make you far more attractive, “confident,” and interesting than hours at the gym or trips to the spa could give you.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.